andrewf/scarymalloc/README.md

 MyMalloc is designed to provide reasonably performant best-fit allocation with minimal overhead, with coallescing of free blocks.
-To accomplish this, free blocks are sorted into one of a single, static array of linked lists based on their size.
+To accomplish this, free blocks are sorted into one of a single, static array of linked lists based on their size, and also keep track of their physical neighbors.
 All blocks are aligned on 16-byte boundaries, because x64 seems to think that's important and that's what I'm running on.

 In more detail: every memory block has a header and a footer, with the payload,